REBELinBLUE/sainsburys/README.md

     $ composer install

-## Testing

 ### Unit Testing

 There are unit tests included which use PHPUnit, they can be run with the following

     $ ./vendor/bin/phpunit

-It is possible to customise the PHPUnit configuration by copying `phpunit.xml.dist` to `phpunit.xml` and modifying it as desired
+It is possible to customise the PHPUnit configuration by copying `phpunit.xml.dist` to `phpunit.xml` and modifying it as desired.

 ### Coding Standards